Mixed Green Salad with Pecans, Goat Cheese, and Honey Mustard Vinaigrette

 Method

-3 Place lettuces and baby spinach in a large bowl.
+3 Toss the salad: Place the salad greens and spinach in a large bowl.
 Add the goat cheese, dried cranberries, red bell pepper, and pecans.
 Toss with 1/4 cup of the dressing.